Coexistence of phases and the observability of random graphs: Depth- percolation

 \subsection{Coexistence of extensive components}

-Figure~\ref{fig:obs_validation} depicts the typical scenarios with respect to the coexistence of two extensive components.
-In Fig.~\ref{fig:obs_validation_void_L1}, the size of the giant non-occupied component---initially equal to the size of the original giant component $S_\mathrm{cm}$---decreases with increasing $\varphi$ until the component stops being extensive at $\varphi=\bar{\varphi}_c$.
-Then there is an interval $[\bar{\varphi}_c,\varphi_c]$ where there is no extensive component: the whole graph is fragmented into finite-size (intensive) components.
+Figure~\ref{fig:coex_validation} depicts the typical scenarios with respect to the coexistence of two extensive components.
+In Fig.~\ref{fig:coex_validation_void_L1}, the size of the giant non-occupied component---initially equal to the size of the original giant component $S_\mathrm{cm}$---decreases with increasing $\varphi$ until the component stops being extensive at $\varphi=\bar{\varphi}_c$.
+Then there is an interval $[\bar{\varphi}_c,\varphi_c]$ where there is no extensive component: the whole graph is fragmented into non-extensive observable islands.
 The giant occupied component finally emerges at $\varphi=\varphi_c$ and its size increases with increasing $\varphi$ until it is equal to the size of the original giant component.
-The same behavior is observed in Fig.~\ref{fig:obs_validation_overlap_L1} except that in this case the original giant component is dense enough for the giant occupied component to emerge \textit{before} the giant non-occupied component disappears.
+The same behavior is observed in Fig.~\ref{fig:coex_validation_overlap_L1} except that in this case the original giant component is dense enough for the giant occupied component to emerge \textit{before} the giant non-occupied component disappears.
 Hence whenever $\varphi_c<\bar{\varphi}_c$, there is an interval $[\varphi_c,\bar{\varphi}_c]$ in which two extensive components coexist.

-In the context of observability as considered by Yang \textit{et al.}, directly occupied nodes are monitored in such a way that the state of their first neighbors is known as well (case where $L=1$) \cite{Yang12_PhysRevLett}.
+In the context of observability as considered by Yang \textit{et al.}, directly occupied nodes are monitored in such a way that the state of their first neighbors is known as well (case where $L=1$, see the Appendix for a discussion of the case $L=2$) \cite{Yang12_PhysRevLett}.
 The existence of a giant occupied component then means that a macroscopic contiguous fraction of the graph can be monitored.
 However, coexistence suggests that monitoring a macroscopic portion of a graph does not prevent a macroscopic event to occur on this graph unbeknown to the observer.
 The condition for which there is coexistence is rather simple: the underlying extensive component (the one of the original graph) must be \textit{sufficiently dense} to sustain two giant components.
-As discussed in Sec.~\ref{sec:obs_real}, this condition is fulfilled in several real systems, with coexistence extending over a wide interval $[\varphi_c,\bar{\varphi}_c]$ in some cases.
+As discussed in Sec.~\ref{sec:coex_real}, this condition is fulfilled in several real systems, with coexistence extending over a wide interval $[\varphi_c,\bar{\varphi}_c]$ in some cases.